 The large animal internal medicine residency program provides intensive post-doctoral training in large animal internal medicine with an equine emphasis of three years' duration.
 The completed residency will fulfill one of the major requirements for qualification to the American College of Veterinary Internal Medicine, and its subspecialty groups.

 The facilities and clinical case load of the Veterinary Medical Teaching Hospital provide an ideal environment for this residency program.

-The residency also provides broad clinical exposure in Equine Field Service Medicine which includes lameness, basic dentistry, minor surgical procedures and some reproduction and In-House Medicine (Equine), with lesser exposure in In-House Food Animal Medicine and Surgery.
+The residency also provides broad clinical exposure in Equine Field Service Medicine which includes lameness, basic dentistry, minor surgical procedures and some reproduction and In-House Medicine (Equine) which includes referred internal medicine cases, medical emergencies, medical critical care, neonatology, dentistry cases and some primary care cases, with lesser exposure in In-House Livestock Medicine and Surgery.
 Persons thus trained should be well prepared for positions as clinical academic faculty or to enter progressive and specialized practices requiring advanced training.
 Faculty from the School of Veterinary Medicine will provide clinical instruction to the resident with collaborative assistance of other schools and departments.